Juniper/OpenClos/README.md

 **Database**

-* sqlite3 is the default database with file based DB, for better performance use traditional DBs
+* sqlite3 is the default database that uses a file-based database.
+For better performance, use a traditional database.
-* mysql database: install 'sudo apt-get install -y python-mysqldb', then set DB connection parameters in openclos.yaml file
+* To install the mysql database: issue the 'sudo apt-get install -y python-mysqldb' command, and then set the database connection parameters in openclos.yaml file.

 **Junos OS image**
 Copy the Junos OS image file to OpenClos-<version>/jnpr/openclos/conf/ztp/